 - Allows the sales team to personalize sales messages at scale across channels

-- Integrates with various CRM platforms like Salesforce, Hubspot and Pipedrive and updates status of leads and opportunities automatically via a two-way sync
+- Integrates with various CRM platforms like Salesforce, Hubspot, and Pipedrive and updates the status of leads and opportunities automatically via a two-way sync

 Usually, reps have mountains of prospects to contact but fail to do so because of less time or more prospects.
-Hence, the right combination of tools are needed to nurture leads across channels in an engaging manner in order to convert the leads into opportunities.
+Hence, the right combination of tools is needed to nurture leads across channels in an engaging manner to convert the leads into opportunities.
 This is where sales enablement and sales engagement platforms step in.

-Sales engagement and sales enablement: different but interdependent
+Sales enablement vs sales engagement: different but interdependent

-Despite certain differences between the platforms, it still becomes evident that to increase the productivity level and operational efficiency of the sales team, a sales enablement as well as a sales engagement platform are a must.
+Despite certain differences between the platforms, it still becomes evident that to increase the productivity level and operational efficiency of the sales team, a sales enablement, and a sales engagement platform, are a must.

 According to Hubspot, Salespeople spend just one-third of their day actually talking to prospects.
 They spend 21% of their day writing emails, 17% entering data, another 17% prospecting and researching leads, 12% going to internal meetings, and 12% scheduling calls.

-Hence, automating most of the tasks above to divert their attention just towards talking to prospects makes sense, doesn’t it?
+Hence, automating most of the tasks above to divert their attention just toward talking to prospects makes sense, doesn’t it?
 Sales engagement and enablement platforms are exactly what sales reps need.

 Thus, both platforms work in tandem to increase the overall experience of the sales team.
 They have an equal goal of enabling the reps to engage with the clients and customers effortlessly in order to crush the targets and meet the revenue goals.